mg-cloud/giteapy/docs/RepositoryApi.md

 api_instance = giteapy.RepositoryApi(giteapy.ApiClient(configuration))
 owner = 'owner_example' # str | owner of the repo
 repo = 'repo_example' # str | name of the repo
-collaborator = 'collaborator_example' # str | username of the collaborator to add
-body = giteapy.AddCollaboratorOption() # AddCollaboratorOption |  (optional)
+collaborator = 'collaborator_example' # str | username of the user to add or update as a collaborator body = giteapy.AddCollaboratorOption() # AddCollaboratorOption |  (optional)

 try: